 - Cooling – Pour the hot curd into a wide and shallow heat safe container.
 This will help speed of the chilling process.

 Once the curd has completely cooled, it should be the consistency of a thick pudding (see picture below).
-If it’s too runny, try chilling for another hour.
+If it’s too runny, try chilling for a bit longer.
 If it’s STILL too runny, try returning the mixture to your saucepan and heat it even further.
-If the curd is too thin and runny, it will run and melt in the oven rather than baking into a beautiful lemon pool in the center of each cookie.
+If the curd is too thin and runny, it will run and melt in the oven rather than bake into a beautiful lemon pool in the center of each cookie.

 Tips for make gooey butter lemon cookies